Scott Teplin

 Growing up in an era of unsupervised exploration, Teplin was drawn to the thrill of testing boundaries.
 Each improvised experiment, whether successful or ending in spectacular failure, became a lesson in understanding risk, consequence, and the raw joy of discovery.
 These moments weren’t just about excitement; they were exercises in grasping cause and effect, in learning to weigh danger while preserving the essential spark of curiosity that defines childhood.

 The tension between safety and discovery remains a central theme in Teplin’s work.
-He is fascinated by how children intuitively navigate this balance, often with more wisdom than they’re given credit for.
+He is fascinated by how humans intuitively navigate this balance, often with more wisdom than they’re given credit for.
 His installations and sculptures frequently play with scale and perspective, creating environments that evoke both the physical and emotional landscapes of childhood experimentation.

 His architectural drawings are a masterclass in obsessive detail.
 Using isometric perspective; a form of technical drawing that flattens space into a readable grid; Teplin constructs sprawling, labyrinthine interiors without roofs, offering the viewer full access to their contents.
 These spaces feel simultaneously logical and surreal, reminiscent of architectural plans drawn by someone dreaming in code.
 Originally rooted in early experiments from the 1990s, this ongoing series has evolved to include visual impossibilities, nodding to artists like M.C.
 Escher and Oscar Reutersvärd.
 Despite their mathematical clarity, Teplin’s buildings are filled with mischief.
 They resist fixed interpretation, offering instead an invitation to wander and discover.